DericoC/magento-fixes/README.md

 ## Known Issues

-There are currently no large known issues or workarounds needed to use docker-magento with your Magento project.
-If you find any, please [report them](https://github.com/markshust/docker-magento/issues)!
+There are currently no large known issues or workarounds needed to use magento-fixes with your Magento project.
+If you find any, please [report them](https://github.com/markshust/magento-fixes/issues)!

 ## Credits